sekhongurprit/bioinformatics/README.md

-Simple python scripts for different tasks like sra data retrival, and miscellaneous other tasks
+Simple python scripts for sra data retrival, and miscellaneous other tasks.